Two Cards in Semi's and 1 finalist

-Cardinal swimming and diving has found the perfect combination of visionary and architect in head coach Arthur Albiero.
-In his ninth season as swim coach at the University of Louisville, the Cardinals remain confident they have the right man at the helm as the Cardinals continue to shine in the national spotlight.
+Cardinal swimming and diving has the perfect combination of visionary and architect in head coach Arthur Albiero.
+In his 11th season as swim coach at the University of Louisville, Albiero has engineered the emergence of the Cards into the national spotlight and will lead them as they embark on their first year in the ACC.

-In 2011-12, Albiero led the Cardinals to giddy new heights.
+In 2011-12, Albiero led the Cardinals to history making heights.
 He coached the women to a BIG EAST Championship.
 In all, 30 Cards were named to the men's and women's All-BIG EAST squad.
-The men finished as BIG EAST runners-up but sent a record number 13 swimmers to the NCAA National Championship in Federal Way, Washington.
-There, the Cardinals celebrated their first-ever national champion when Carlos Almeida won the 200-breast. after being edged in the 100-breast by the blink of an eye.
+The men finished as BIG EAST runners-up but sent a school record number 13 swimmers to the NCAA National Championship in Federal Way, Washington.
+There, the Cardinals celebrated their first-ever national champion when Carlos Almeida won the 200-breast and was runner up in the 100-breast.
 The men finished an unprecedented ninth in the field and College Swimming Awards named them the Male Break-out Team of the Year.
 The women made a strong showing at the NCAAs as well, notching its first A-final for Gisselle Kohoyda.
 After the NCAA, Albiero was named as the coach for Portugal's swim team for the London 2012 Olympic Games.
 The Cardinals sent four swimmers to the Olympics, Eszter Povazsay (Hungary), Joao De Lucca (Brazil), Carlos Almeida (Portugal) and Pedro Oliveira (Portugal).
 The cherry on top of all this success was being named National Coach of the Year.

 In 2010-11, Albiero led both squads to the BIG EAST crown including the women's first ever conference championship.
 The meet, held in the Ralph Wright Natatorium was a showcase for Cardinal swimming.
 He earned BIG EAST Coach of the year for the third straight year.
 He sent a total of seven athletes to the NCAA Championship.
 In another first, U of L sent it's first diver to the NCAA Finals when Hannah Gadd emerged from the NCAA Zones to advance.
 Highlights of the NCAA's included Carlos Almeida's third place finish in the 100-breast and a fifth in the 200-breast.
 In all, seven Cardinals came away with All-American honors.
 Albiero accompanied Carlos Almeida when he made his third appearance for Portugal at the FINA World Championships, this time in Shanghai, China.
 Albiero also oversaw U of L's Joao De Lucca, who anchored the 4x100 relay team for Brazil.
 Pedro Oliveira and Eszter Povazsay represented the Cardinals at the World University Games in Shenzhen, China.